New Concurrent Order Maintenance Data Structure: Parallel Order Maintenance Data Structure

-The detail steps of parallel \texttt{Delete} operations are shown in Algorithm \ref{alg:delete}.
-For each item $x$ in $\od$, we use a status $x.\live$ to indicate $x$ is in $\od$ or removed.
+Algorithm \ref{alg:delete} shows the detail steps of parallel \texttt{Delete}.
+For each item $x$ in $\od$, we use a boolean status $x.\live$ to indicate if $x$ is in $\od$ or has been removed.
 Initially $x.\live$ is \texttt{true}.
-We use the atomic primitive \texttt{CAS} to set $x.\live$ from \texttt{true} to \texttt{false}, and the repeated deleting $x$ will return \texttt{fail} (line 1).
+We use the atomic primitive \texttt{CAS} to set $x.\live$ from \texttt{true} to \texttt{false}, and a repeated delete of $x$ will return \texttt{fail} (line 1).
 In lines 2 - 6 and 13, we remove $x$ from the bottom-list in $\od$.
 To do this, we first lock $y = x.\pre$, $x$, and $x.\Next$ in order to avoid deadlock (lines 2 - 4).
 Here, after locking $y$, we have to check that $y$ still equals $x.\pre$ in case $x.\pre$ is changed by other workers (line 3).
-Then, we can safely delete $x$ from the the bottom-list, and set $x$'s $\pre$, $\Next$, $L_b$, and $\group$ to empty (line 6).
-Finally, we unlock all locked items in reverse order (line 13).
-Do not forget that, for the group $g = x.\group$, we need to delete $g$ when it is empty, which is analogous to deleting $x$ (lines 7 - 12).
+Then, we can safely delete $x$ from the the bottom-list, and set $x$'s $\pre$, $\Next$, $L_b$, and $\group$ to empty (line~6).
+Finally, we unlock all locked items in reverse order (line~13).
+Finally, for the group $g = x.\group$, we need to delete $g$ when it is empty, which is analogous to deleting $x$ (lines 7 - 12).

 We \emph{logically} delete items by setting their flags (line 1).
 One benefit of such a method is that we can delay the \emph{physical} deleting of items (lines 2 - 13).
 The physical deleting can be batched and performed lazily at a convenient time, reducing the overhead of synchronization.
-Typically, this trick is always used in linked lists for delete operations~\cite{herlihy2020art}.
-In his paper, we will not test the delayed physical delete operations.
+Typically, this technique is used in linked lists for delete operations~\cite{herlihy2020art}.
+In his work, we will not test the delayed physical delete operations.

-Obviously, during the parallel \texttt{Delete} operations, the labels of other items are not affected and the order invariant is maintained.
+Obviously, during parallel \texttt{Delete} operations, the labels of other items are not affected and the Order Snapshot is maintained.